Wild Women (1918 film): Production

 Wild Women was a Universal Special release in February 1918.
 It was a silent film on five reels, part of the Western-themed "Cheyenne Harry" series of film featurettes.

 Reception

 Like many American films of the time, Wild Women was subject to cuts by city and state film censorship boards.
-For example, the Chicago Board of Censors required cuts in Reel 2 of the three first scenes of the young woman dancing on the stage and two closeups of young woman dancing on a table.
+For example, the Chicago Board of Censors required cuts in Reel 2 of the three first scenes of the young woman dancing on the stage and two closeups of a young woman dancing on a table.